Mama Mantra: Let Your Kids Fail

 In the end, it all turned out beautifully…but there were mistakes, things that needed to be redone, and lots of emotional ups and downs throughout the process.

-Teaching our children that failure is acceptable and something that doesn’t have to be permanent allows them to become resilient risk-takers.
+Teaching our children that failure is acceptable and not permanent allows them to become resilient risk-takers.

-Resilient risk-takers turn into happy, successful people that tend to be leaders in life.
+Resilient risk-takers turn into happy, successful people who tend to be leaders in life.

-They’re the people that go for that job interview when others tell them they aren’t qualified enough and get the position of their dreams.
-The movers and the shakers in your community that do good things that make everyone’s lives better.
-They’re the people whose Facebook feeds are full of things that make you go, “Wow, that looks amazing I wish I could do that.”
+They’re the people who go for that job interview when others tell them they aren’t qualified enough and get the position of their dreams.
+The movers and the shakers in your community who do good things that make everyone’s lives better.
+They’re the people whose Facebook feeds are full of things that make you go, “Wow, that looks amazing, I wish I could do that.”

-And guess what…you CAN do that stuff you’ve dreamed of.
+And guess what… you CAN do the stuff you’ve dreamed of.

 It’s not too late for YOU to become a resilient risk-taker right alongside your children.